-‘Playboy’ Model Khloe Terae Flaunts Flexibility Doing The Splits On Private Jet
+'Playboy' Model Khloe Terae Flaunts Flexibility Doing The Splits On Private Jet

 The star previously showed off her impressive flexibility, and a lot more skin, in a series of photos shared last week.
 Khloe flashed her bare booty in underwear that left very little to the imagination as she did the splits on the wooden banister of a balcony while outdoors.

-Khloe appeared to give a nod to her Playboy model past by wearing black lace bunny ears as her long, blond locks cascaded down and she flashed her tan.
+Khloe appeared to give a nod to her Playboy model past by wearing black lace bunny ears, while her long, blond locks cascaded down.